informalsystems/basecoin-rs/ci/README.md

 For even more detail, see [`entrypoint.sh`](./entrypoint.sh).
 In sequence, a container run from this image will:

-1. Clone the [ibc-rs repository][ibc-rs-repo] if no ibc-rs sources have been mounted into the container.
+1. Clone the [Hermes repository][Hermes-repo] if no ibc-rs sources have been mounted into the container.
 2. Build the Hermes binary from the ibc-rs sources in the container.
 3. Build the basecoin-rs binary from the basecoin-rs source volume mounted into